The Horus Heresy

 Epic (6mm scale) is where the hobby really began for me back in 1988 with the release of Adeptus Titanicus.
 I rekindled this interest in 2012 by re-creating one of my first ever armies in the Ultramarines using a mix of up to date Epic Armageddon miniatures and a host of legacy designs from previous incarnations, all the way back to that very first edition.

 The force features a number of legacy Titans from Legio Fire Wasps which I also painted at the time.
-You can delve a bit deeper into previous posts on Epic, including the Ultramarines clicking on the button below.
+I retired this army some time back but with the re-launch of Adeptus Titanicus who knows?
+I may revisit at some stage in the future.

 Although my interest in the Ultramarines has been primarily during the events of the Horus Heresy (30K), I did originally start them as a 40K army with the intention of incorporating a pre-heresy aesthetic.
 That is what established my palette initially.
 Like many projects it got shelved for a number of years and it was only when Forgeworld developed the Age of Darkness ruleset that I dug them out again.
 Not wishing to waste all of the post-heresy armour and vehicle patterns I keep expanding my Ultramarines ‘Chapter’ collection for no other reason than I enjoy painting them.
 Many of the miniatures shown here are significantly older than the Legion force I collect for 30K, but I still like either adding to them from time to time in the hope of making them a viable allied detachment for a dedicated Warhammer 40,000 list.